5HAD0W-P1R4T3/pspy/README.md

 #Notes

-ps + VirusTotal = psyp.py
+##ps + VirusTotal = psyp.py

-Designed to be a triage tool for rapid incident response.
+psyp.py is a triage tool for *rapid incident response*.

-If a pid # is specified, Process Spy will fetch the VirusTotal "File Scan" reports for that process' exe.
+- If a pid # is specified, Process Spy will fetch the VirusTotal "File Scan" reports for that process' exe.
-If no pid is specified, Process Spy will enumerate all running processes and fetch VirusTotal File Scan reports for each process exe.
+- If no pid is specified, Process Spy will enumerate all running processes and fetch VirusTotal File Scan reports for each process exe.

+###Notes

-Note that the VirusTotal 2 Public API has rate limits.
+- The VirusTotal 2 Public API has rate limits.
 Only 4 requests can submitted per minute.
 Luckily, in the case of File Scan reports, reports for up to 25 individual files can be submitted per request.
 In short, Process Spy can pull 100 reports per minute.

-Cudo's to Mark Russinovich for his work to integrate VirusTotal data with SysInternal's Process Explorer (https://twitter.com/markrussinovich/status/428655728002203648).
+- Kudo's to Mark Russinovich for his work to integrate VirusTotal data with SysInternal's Process Explorer (https://twitter.com/markrussinovich/status/428655728002203648).
 Process Explorer was certainly the inspiration for this project.  pspy.py aims to bring similar system triage capability to multiple platforms.

-Happy Hunting!
+Happy Hunting.